Want to make some Halloween Cricut projects? Find out how to make a reverse canvas Halloween sign and grab a Halloween free cut file!

 I am not a huge Halloween decorator, I like to save my craziness for Christmas.
 But I have made a few Halloween Cricut projects that I wanted to share with you, plus give you a free SVG cut file.

 For this project, I made a reverse canvas sign.
-As you might remember, I made Our Love Story reverse canvas sign with a sharpie instead of iron on vinyl (click here for full video tutorial on making a reverse canvas sign without heat transfer vinyl!)
+As you might remember, I made Our Love Story reverse canvas sign with a sharpie instead of iron-on vinyl (click here for a full video tutorial on making a reverse canvas sign without heat transfer vinyl.

 Materials Needed for Halloween Cricut Projects

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links.